fact-project/photon_stream/README.md

 ## Integration into existing air shower reconstruction software
 When the idea of the photon-stream is inverted, the amplitude time lines of an individual pixel can be reconstructed from the photon-stream events which enables FACT to use ist usual air shower reconstruction programs right ahead without modifications.

+## Where to go from here
+- explore an intermediate file format based on the photon stream, only photons no noise
+- explore novel image cleaning by combining the temporal and directional information of all pixels before cutting (DBSCAN clustering)